wulfdewolf/creative-chess-engine/README.md

 ### 2. Building Stockfish
 To be able to run the creative chess engine, the Stockfish engine must be built.
+As mentioned above, the repository contains a pre-built Stockfish binary and thus you do not need to build it yourself.
-Follow the instructions in the Stockfish [README](https://github.com/official-stockfish/Stockfish/blob/master/README.md).
+If for some reason the binary does not work for your system, build it yourself by following the instructions in the Stockfish [README](https://github.com/official-stockfish/Stockfish/blob/master/README.md).

 ### 3. Installing requirements
 Run the following command to install the required python packages: